 I remember seeing one thing I liked once – a colorful plaid sundress by Isaac Mizrahi for Target.
 If I wanted something from Target, I’d gladly go to Target.
 But I found the dress, and it was about $16, which for a thrift store, I believe is way too much.
 And on top of that, it was too small for me.
 Then while digging around some more, I found the same dress in a bigger size, my size.
 Except the price rose to $22!
 I could have probably paid that at Target.
 I try to stick to thrift stores that have consistent and regular, sensible prices.

 Sometimes to find your jewel, you’ll have to dig through a lot of trash.
 And after hanging out with record collectors, I am find similarities in the trade.
 So you’re telling me that I’m going to have to look through ALL those racks to possibly find something good?
 Most likely yes.
 I think it is more of a mood thing.
 Some days I feel like looking through every single rack, some days I just browse on top, looking for standout items, certain colors, patterns, or labels.

 There is first come first serve factor.
 While this still applies to a regular store…at least there you have the slim hopes that there is more than one of the item or that there is more in stock at the back.
 At thrift stores, if you don’t get at it first, then it’s most likely gone to someone else’s home.
-And yes, I have followed someone around a store before, hoping that they would leave something behind that I really wanted .
+And yes, I have followed someone around a store before, hoping that they would leave something I really wanted .
 And sometimes it has happened, others, sadly not.